bkesterbyld/maroon-potato/src/pages/index.md

         content: >-
           Model data tables and complex relationships right from a web page.
-The service supports typical database fields, can handle files/blobs and offers advanced modeling approaches such as nested arrays.
+The service supports typical database fields, can handle files/blobs and offers advanced modeling approaches such as nested data structures.
         actions: []
         image: images/relational-a2.png
         media_position: right